emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site looks good + works well on mobile. ✔️

 ***
-## 7Xtream
-### Score: 23/24
-1. Streams load very fast. ✔️
-1. Content is 1080p, and can be lowered. ✔️
-1. Finds streams quickly, including older content. ✔️
-1. Has 21 servers and first does cycle through 3 different if it fails. ✔️
-1. Site does not auto-next on chrome when you turn off ads. ✔️
-1. Sites UI is good, feels modern. ✔️
-1. Has built in subs for most content and allows adjustments. ✔️
-1. It has movies, shows and anime. ✔️
-1. Site has watchlists. ✔️
-1. Site has sorting options, random movies, similar + recommended on each page. ✔️
-1. Site has occasional new tab popup, but is usable without adblocker. ⚠️
-1. Site looks good + works well on mobile. ✔️

-***
 ## Cinemull
 ### Score: 23/24
 1. Streams load very fast. ✔️